tim-andes/product-stock-tracker/README.md

 # steps
 - Download all files
 - In Terminal, `cd ~/product-stock-tracker`
-- In Terminal, `php artisan track`
+- In Terminal, `php artisan track` will run the command to query the retailer API and output a progress bar and table with Name, Price, Url, and if 'In_stock'.
+If In_stock = 0, False.
+1 = True and in stock.

 # notes
 - The only API currently hooked in is Best Buy.